 The Story of Abram : This story begins with God's call for Terah and his family to leave Ur.
 From Ur, Abram would encounter many trials on his way to becoming the Father of Many Nations.

-Sarah : As Abraham entered Canaan, his focus became a male heir to inherit his household, and continue God's work.
-Abraham and Sarah faced many hardships before the birth of Isaac.
+Sarah : As he entered Canaan, his focus became a male heir to inherit his household, and continue God's work.
+Together, he and Sarah faced many hardships before the birth of Isaac.

 Lot : With the death of Lot's father, Haran, his uncle Abram seems to have adopted him.
-Together, they would encounter numerous adventures in Canaan.
+Uncle and nephew would encounter numerous adventures in Canaan.

 Melchizedek : Who was Melchizedek, Priest of the Most High God?
 After Abraham defeated Chederlaomer, Melchizedek blessed him in the name of God.
 Some claim him to be Shem.
+Others perhaps an angel.
 Melchizedek is one of the most mysterious characters in all of the Bible.

 Sodom and Gomorrah : The destruction of Sodom and Gomorrah is one of the strongest messages in all of the Bible.
-Brimstone was said to have rained down from above.
+Brimstone rained down from above, burning the Cities of the Plain to the ground.
 In fact, mysterious brimstone deposits have been found all around the Dead Sea area.